DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world5.md

 And as if intentionally she almost completely exposed the area in between, while doing so.

 "Ah but I remember there was some human rebels.
-From my subordinates I heard about some Paladin, or something like that.
+From my subordinates I heard about some Light Knight, or something like that.
 And according to them he had elven spirit garments.
 Are you the one?"